Meeting HGP Regulated Control Scheme (RCS) requirements

 There are very particular requirements for farmers and veterinarians about how HGPs are implanted and how those cattle are identified.

-The HGP implant must only be implanted under the skin of the animal's ear.
+The HGP implant must be implanted only under the skin of the animal's ear.

 All implanted cattle must be identified prior to the HGP implantation with 2 tags:

-- MPI's approved orange HGP ear tag – this tag must not be used for any other purpose other than identifying HGP treated cattle
+- MPI's approved HGP ear tag – this tag must not be used for any other purpose other than identifying HGP treated cattle

 Checking HGP compliance